How to Select the Right Plugins as a Producer

 Want to test a new plugin?

-I’d say clone an existing project..
-THEN open up that new plugin and play around with it..
+Clone an existing project..
+THEN open that new plugin to test out.

 Do you like it?